Tape: The Never-Ending Quest… Is At An End.

 A couple of years ago, we suddenly had around a dozen of our machines stop working 2-5 weeks after we sent them out.
 We weren’t selling as many back then and this occurred over the course of about 3 months.
 The cost of return shipping, re-servicing and re-sending hit us hard.
 By a process of elimination we narrowed the culprit down to sub-standard tape loops – they worked fine for a few weeks before they shed their coating, clogging everything up.
 At the time we were supplied by a well-known online tape echo supplier; I contacted them to explain that they appeared to have a bad batch of tape, but received a reply that they’d had no other complaints.
 Needless to say, that was the end of our association.
 Fortunately, Dr Huw was able to recommend a good source of loops and we were soon up and running again.

 This is not our only caveat regarding tape loops – many online ‘experts’ (including another European supplier whose loops also caused us great trouble) will assert that BASF LGR-50 is the best tape to use in a Space Echo.
-LGR-50 is a broadcast quality formulation and does sound very good however, the tape is much thicker than original Roland tape, and we have experienced problems with loops made using LGR-50 (it is possible for some LGR-50 loops to work well in a Space Echo, but we neither recommend it nor does our warranty cover its use).
-It will also require your machine to be set up correctly for it to sound as it should (which in turn will mean other loops will not perform as well).
+LGR-50 is a broadcast quality formulation and does sound very good, however the tape is much thicker than original Roland tape, and we have experienced problems with loops made using LGR-50 (it is possible for some LGR-50 loops to work well in a Space Echo, but we neither recommend it nor does our warranty cover its use).
+It will also require your machine to be recalibrated to run reliably and sound as it should (which in turn may mean other loops will not perform as well).

 We also sell original NOS Roland RT-1L tapes, when we can find stock, and they can sound great, but we do not guarantee our machines if RT-1L tapes are used.
 This may seem odd, but tape stock is very susceptible to atmospheric conditions – unless it is stored in a cool dry stable environment, it can degrade over time.
-Given that the Roland loops are in some cases approaching 40 years old, we cannot be sure how well they have been stored and therefore cannot guarantee their performance.
+Roland loops can be well over 40 years old and we cannot be sure how well they have been stored and therefore cannot guarantee their performance.
+We’ve also recently opened one to find a vast splice gap that would not pass our quality control, so they’re a gamble (we only use our new loops in our own machines if that helps you decide).

 This is a question that until recently remained unanswered: the individuals who may have known are in many cases no longer with us.
-Tony asked the CEO of Roland, Jun-Ichi Miki (who started his career on the RE-201 assembly line), when they met some years ago but he advised that Roland no longer hold that information.
-One interesting fact that did come out of that meeting (when we were part of the Boss Cause & Effects exhibition in Sept 2017) was that Roland do not even know for sure who designed the RE-201.
+Tony asked the CEO of Roland, Jun-Ichi Miki (who had started his career on the RE-201 assembly line) but he replied that Roland no longer hold that information.
+An interesting fact that came out of that meeting (when we were part of the Boss Cause & Effects exhibition in Sept 2017) was that Roland do not even know for sure who designed the RE-201.
 So the quest continued.

-At first, we’d simply bought batches of assorted vintage reels in the hope of finding one that matched the Roland RT-1L in appearance, but it soon became apparent that we were in the realm of needles in haystacks.
+For some time, we’d blindly bought batches of assorted vintage reels in the hope of finding something that matched the Roland RT-1L in appearance, but it soon became apparent that we were in the realm of needles in haystacks.
 We persevered: Dr Huw felt certain he knew which manufacturer supplied Roland and from there we began a process of elimination, scouring the manufacturer’s spec sheets and narrowing it down to several possible contenders.

-Tony found a supply of a mixture of used and unused dry-stored reels in the USA, some of which matched one formulation we wanted to examine.
+Tony eventually sourced a mixture of used and unused dry-stored reels in the USA, some of which matched one formulation we wanted to examine.
 We ordered and crossed our fingers.
-When the reels landed, the tape was a perfect match, and some reels were unused.
-We now had the formulation (this has been confirmed by a source in Japan) but we really wanted stock from Japan, as supplied to Roland.
-Tony had been advised that all remaining unused stock had been sold some time ago, but this year he hit the jackpot and we were able to secure a significant quantity of unused, dry-stored tape in bulk packaging (rather than on reels): we are 99% certain that this is as supplied to Roland for their RT-1L loops.
+When the reels landed, the tape was a perfect match, and some reels were found to be unused.
+We now had the formulation (this has since been confirmed by a source in Japan) but we really wanted stock from Japan, as supplied to Roland.
+Tony had been advised by another loop manufacturer that he had acquired all the remaining unused stock some time ago.
+However we continued our quest, undaunted by such bold claims.
+Eventually our dogged persistence paid off when we discovered a significant quantity of unused, dry-stored tape in bulk packaging (rather than on regular reels).
+We are 99% certain that this is exactly the same stock as supplied to Roland for their RT-1L Space Echo loops.

-This is as close to the original RT-1L tapes as it’s possible to get, but we also feel that without conclusive confirmation from Roland themselves we have to leave that 1% uncertainty.
-Maybe someone reading this can confirm.
-Our supply of unused stock may well have been destined for Roland or one of the other Japanese tape echo manufacturers.
-This tape works as a drop-in replacement for our machines without the need for further calibration or rebiasing.
+After extensive testing, we can confirm that our loops are as close to original RT-1L tapes as it’s possible to get today, but we also feel that without absolute concrete confirmation from Roland themselves it is correct to leave the remaining 1% uncertainty.
+We consider this supply of unused stock to be almost priceless and it is dry-stored (with special moisture absorbers) in three separate locations to mitigate any chance of it all being lost at once.
+Given where it was sourced, we believe it was originally destined for Roland (or another Japanese tape echo manufacturer).
+The tape works as a drop-in replacement for our machines without the need for further calibration or rebiasing.
 In our listening tests we’ve found it often exceeds the performance of original RT-1L tapes (which can be of uncertain quality).

-The final piece of the puzzle, and one many loop suppliers get very wrong, is the splicing tape – most are too thick and cause the tape to drag excessively as the splice passes over the heads.
-If the splice tape is old, it’ll allow the splice to come apart, slowly depositing adhesive gunk on the heads and guides with ultimately disastrous results.
-Max has spent some time experimenting to get the right splicing tape and has now trained up our newest member of the team, Ollie, as our in-house loop-maker extraordinaire.
-We’ve been quietly testing these new loops for some time now and are now fitting them in all Soundgas machines.
-They are now available to purchase in limited quantities at a discounted price for more widespread testing: we welcome your feedback.
+The final piece of the puzzle, and one many loop suppliers get very wrong indeed, is the splice.
+Many suppliers use thick splicing tape which causes the tape to drag excessively as the splice passes over the heads.
+If the splice tape is old, the splice will gradually come apart, slowly depositing adhesive gunk on the heads and guides with ultimately disastrous results.
+Max has spent considerable time experimenting to get the right splicing tape and we have now trained up our newest member of the team, Ollie, as our in-house loop-maker extraordinaire.
+We’ve been using these new loops exclusively for some years now and fit them as standard in all Soundgas machines.
+They are available to purchase now in limited quantities on the site.

 Thanks for reading.
 This post is one of a series on Roland tape echoes that we are compiling into an online resource for tape delay fans and users.
 Other instalments include tips and tricks to get the best out of your machine, talking about reliability of tape echoes, how to choose the right tape delay, care and maintenance of your tape echo – find them all here.